 What should determine whether you can use a rasa kalpa?
 First, one must look at the power of the disease and its stage, is it chronic or acute.
 Two, the power of the patient’s agni.
 Three, the patient’s economic situation.

 There are some cautions to remember.
 Minerals shouldn’t be used with children, they are too powerful.
-Children don’t require hard drugs.19 Generally minerals are not given to those under age 9 or over 80 years of age.20 Minerals are considered hard to digest so one must consider the strength of the agni as well as the strength of other important points like marmas and organs.
+Children don’t require hard drugs.
+Generally minerals are not given to those under age 9 or over 80 years of age.
+Minerals are considered hard to digest so one must consider the strength of the agni as well as the strength of other important points like marmas and organs.
 Minerals are like weapons; herbs are like wooden sticks, minerals are like guns.
 Make sure they are being used correctly or they can harm.
 There is less chance of harm with herbs alone.

 There are some general directions for taking mercury, mixed or unmixed with other substances.
 A proper anupanna should be used according to the desired want of the practitioner.
 Just before one takes a drug they should pray to God in the form most appealing to one’s own mind.
 A sattvic and dosha specific diet should be followed as well as general dietary rules to make sure that agni is strong.
 Exposure to the sun should be limited in the hot time of year because of its ability to poison the blood with pitta.
 Sleeping during the day should be avoided.
 Excessive exercise is contraindicated.
 Rasa medicine should be taken on an empty stomach except by the old or weak who should take it with food.
-Rasa medicine should not be taken when thirsty, weakened by fasting, or immediately after taking food.21 Signs that the medicine is not being fully assimilated into the system are exhaustion, burning sensation, indigestion, fainting fit, head disease, uneasiness, and weakness.
+Rasa medicine should not be taken when thirsty, weakened by fasting, or immediately after taking food.
+Signs that the medicine is not being fully assimilated into the system are exhaustion, burning sensation, indigestion, fainting fit, head disease, uneasiness, and weakness.
 Improper digestion and assimilation of mineral preparations give rise to new diseases.
 If impure mercury is used the negative effects are removed by using correctly purified sulphur.
 There are also other herbs listed in the rasa texts if sulphur is not appropriate for the situation.
 Triphala or another mild laxative should be used if there is slight constipation from rasa kalpa, but flushing the system is to be avoided, the body should be made to assimilate the mineral preparation.